Written and Created by PaperCraftCentral Susan

 I trust you are now ready to start quilling cards at your own craft desk.
 And when you do, please share your card on PaperCraftCentral.
-I am so inspired by your work.
+I am so inspired by other crafter's work and you get to be featured on this site when you show me your work.

 Do you make greeting cards?
 Please do share it with me.